Jomy10/refs/template-engine/README.md

 Belleflamme, Lambert and Schwienbacher (2014) states that crowdfunding involves a general request for money ...
 ```

-The second time it appears in the same test:
+The second time it appears in the same text:
 ```txt
 Belleflamme et al. (2014) states that crowdfunding involves a general request for money ...
 ```